 Description

 Matucana celendinensis, also known as Matucana intertexta var. celendinensis, is a small cactus with green, spherical to cylindrical stems with 12 to 18 ribs divided into tubercles tipped with clusters of straight to curved spines.
 The stems can grow up to 16 inches (40 cm) tall and 3.8 inches (9.5 cm) in diameter, producing offsets at the base.
 Each areole bears 8 to 18 radial and 2 to 5 central spines.
-At the apex of the stems, there are false deciduous spines.
-The radial spines are white, darken with age, and up to 0.6 inches (1.5 cm) long, while the central spines are brown with black tips, turning grey with age and up to 1.2 inches (3 cm) long.
+At the top of the stems, there are false deciduous spines.
+The radial spines are white, darken with age, and can measure up to 0.6 inches (1.5 cm) long, while the central spines are brown with black tips, turn grey with age, and can measure up to 1.2 inches (3 cm) long.

-Funnel-shaped flowers appear at the top of the stems in spring and early summer.
+In spring and early summer, Matucana celendinensis produces attractive funnel-shaped flowers at the top of the stems.
 The flowers are orange to reddish and have white to orange or pale pink filaments and pale yellow anthers.
-They can reach up to 3 inches (7.5 cm) in length and 3.2 inches (8 cm) in diameter.
-The fruits are egg-shaped, dark green, and contain numerous black seeds.
+They can reach a length of 3 inches (7.5 cm) and a diameter of 3.2 inches (8 cm).
+The fruits are egg-shaped and dark green and contain numerous black seeds.
 They can grow up to 0.6 inches (1.5 cm) long and 0.4 inches (1 cm) in diameter.

 How to Grow and Care for Matucana celendinensis